Agentic trade for things that have to be real

 a seller you already trustnothing

-U.S. rates, early 2026 — and that's just the money.
+U.S. rates, early 2026.
+And that's just the money.

 Why an agent